Skip to main content

 Listen to Your Doctor

 Keep in mind that the above are merely general guidelines.
 What is right for you when it comes to a post-hernia repair diet may be different.
 If your doctor’s advice contradicts ours, go with what your doctor says.
 They understand your situation best.
-For more information on hernia repair or other surgeries, such as bariatric revision in Baltimore, contact us at Maryland Bariatrics today.
+For more information on hernia repair or other surgeries, such as bariatric revision in Baltimore, contact us today.